jhvanderschee/hugobricks/content/_index.md

 ---
 {{< brick_intro >}}

-# Building Hugo websites with stackable bricks, like Lego
+# Building a Hugo website with stackable LEGO-like bricks

 Hugobricks is a free website theme built with Hugo and vanilla CSS, which makes builiding Hugo website child's play and will save you valuable time.